SaraConsoliACN/eudi-wallet-it-docs/docs/en/wallet-attestation.rst

       -  It MUST be set to ``var+jwt``
       -

-The body of the Wallet Attestation Request JWT MUST contain:
+The body of the Wallet Assertion Request JWT MUST contain:

 .. list-table::
     :widths: 20 60 20